Robert BreunigDirector, Tax and Transfer Policy Institute

-Chair, Tax and Transfer Policy Institute
+Chair of the Tax and Transfer Policy Institute, Advisory Committee

 Dr John Hewson is an economic and financial expert with experience in academia, business, government, media and the financial system.
 He has worked as an economist for the Australian Treasury, the Reserve Bank, the International Monetary Fund and as an advisor to two successive Federal Treasurers and the Prime Minister.
 Dr Hewson was the former leader of the federal opposition in Australia during 1990-1994.

-Professor, Tax and Transfer Policy Institute
+Associate Professor & Deputy Director, Tax and Transfer Policy Institute

 Miranda Stewart researches tax law and policy, including taxation of business entities in the context of globalisation; not-for-profits; tax and development; budget laws and institutions; and legitimacy of tax reform processes and institutions nationally and internationally.

-Professor, Crawford School
+Professor, Crawford School of Public Policy, ANU